Conversation beyond Borders

 One to World is a non-profit organization that offers activities and programs for international students in the Metro NYC area to engage in cross-cultural exchange and learn about American culture.
 Because Stevens is a One to World member, you can participate in the exciting programs they offer each semester—including homestays with American families, dances, dinners, and visits to famous NYC sites.
 You can sign up for e-mail updates by sending an e-mail with your name to: firstname.lastname@example.org.
 The program calendar for each semester is located here.

-If you have recently been accepted to Stevens, you will be receiving information about orientation from us soon.
-If you missed orientation or just need a review on the various topics connected to maintaining your F-1/J-1 student status, please e-mail Elizabeth Gill for the orientation PPT.
+If you have recently been accepted to Stevens, you will be receiving information about orientation soon.
+If you missed orientation or just need to review the various topics pertaining to maintaining your F-1/J-1 student status, you can find the Orientation PowerPoint here under "Orientation."

 Stevens students are encouraged to get involved on campus through student organizations and campus events.
 Becoming involved is a great way to enhance your collegiate experience and acquire important skills, such as team building, leadership, communication, and time management.